kawogi/minetest/doc/compiling/README.md

-        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system
+        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system
-    ENABLE_UPDATE_CHECKER=TRUE - Whether to enable update checks by default INSTALL_DEVTEST=FALSE      - Whether the Development Test game should be installed alongside Minetest USE_GPROF=FALSE            - Enable profiling using GProf
+    INSTALL_DEVTEST=FALSE      - Whether the Development Test game should be installed alongside Minetest USE_GPROF=FALSE            - Enable profiling using GProf
     VERSION_EXTRA=             - Text to append to version (e.g. VERSION_EXTRA=foobar -> Minetest 0.4.9-foobar)